jarviscanada/jarvis_data_eng_farnaz/README.md

 - Conducted scientific research in areas of Machine-learning and Artificial Intelligence for anomaly detection in cyber-physical systems.
  - Deployed machine learning pipelines: dimensionality reduction, feature extraction, data integration, data mapping, and algorithm development.
- - Developed highly accurate Artificial Neural Network in TensorFlow framework to predict and prevent cyber attacks.
+ - Developed highly accurate Artificial Neural Network in the TensorFlow framework to predict and prevent cyber attacks.
  - Collaborated with an engineering team to work on real-life smart grids' systems datasets driven from Mississippi State University

 **Graduate Teaching Assistant, University of Guelph (Sep 2019 - Dec 2019)**: